What are Accounting Principles?

 - Materiality – Override other accounting principles if the transaction is insignificant.

-- Prudence or conservatism – Don’t anticipate profits.
+- Prudence or conservatism – Recognize losses, don’t anticipate profits.

 - Consistency – Apply same methods of recording transactions each year.

-- Cost benefit – The cost of applying an accounting principles should not be more than the benefit derived from them./li>
+- Cost benefit – The cost of applying an accounting principles should not be more than the benefit derived from them.

 Accounting standards are issued by regulatory authorities within a particular country to support accounting principles, conventions and concepts.